Leo-Simpson/c-lasso/paper/paper.md

 ![Graphics plotted after calling problem.solution ](figures/_figure-concat.png)

-It is indeed the variables that have been selected with the solution threshold for a fixed lambda, and with stability selection.
-Let us also note that the running time is still very low in our example.
-Those remarks are comforting, but not surprising because in this example the noise is little and the number of variable is still small.
+For this tuned example, the solutions at the fixed lambda and the one selected with stability selection can perfectly recover the oracle solution.
+Note that the running time for this $d=100$-dimensional example for a single path computation is about 0.5 seconds on a standard Laptop.

 ## Log-contrast regression on gut microbiome data

+We next illustrate the application of the `c-lasso` package on a microbiome dataset, considered in [@Shi:2016] and [Muller:2020].
+The task is to predict the Body Mass Index (BMI) of $n=96$ participants from $p=45$ relative abundances of bacterial genera.

-## Calling c-lasso from R
+## Calling `c-lasso` in R

-As an alternative, one can use this package in R instead of python by calling the python package with the Rlibrary ```reticulate```.
-As an example, this code snippet used in R will perform regression with a fixed lambda set to $\lambda = 0.1\lambda_{\max}$.
+The `c-lasso` package can also be conveniently interfaced with R using the R package ```reticulate```.
+The code snippet below shows how used in R will perform regression with a fixed lambda set to $\lambda = 0.1\lambda_{\max}$.

-One should be careful with the inputs : X should be a ```matrix```, C as well, but y should be an ```array``` (if one set y to be matrix $1\times n$ for example, c-lasso will not work).
+One should be careful with the inputs: X should be a ```matrix```, C as well, but y should be an ```array``` (if one set y to be matrix $1\times n$ for example, c-lasso will not work).

 ```r
 problem<- classo$classo_problem(X=X,C=C,y=array(y))